5 Little-Known Pirate Stories (and a Quiz)

 Now try your hand at this pirate-themed quiz...

 Ed note: This page was excerpted from Vol. 4, Issue 6's Scatterbrained section of mental_floss magazine.
-If you dig it, make our editors happy and make use of the special below!
+If you dig it, check out how to subscribe here!